 “Big data can take in variables such as weather, temperature, line speed, and type of worker involved, and contextualize it, providing meaning to what all of those variables could do within the process.”

 Manufacturers use structured data, such as equipment release date, make, and model, and unstructured data, such as sensor data and error logs, to maintain it proactively and save costs.

 What’s more, big data helps to plan for equipment shutdown.
 It’s also used to predict that certain equipment can’t perform within specifications by identifying the strain caused by excessive load or defective parts.

 With big data, manufacturers understand how exactly items are moving through their production lines.
 For example, they can reveal a bottleneck causing an increased production time.

-Healthcare services extensively use big data for many purposes, from clinical research and better care to improved efficiency in their facilities.
+Healthcare services extensively use big data for many purposes, from clinical research and better care to building patient engagement platforms.